Gadget Bridge

 Clear data and cache

-Buggy data or bad cache can be a major problem why your application is not functioning properly.
+Buggy data or bad cache can be a major problem as to why your application is not functioning properly.
 You can clear the data and cache files by long-pressing the application.
 Heading to app info and then storage and cache.
-First try to clear cache and see if it works for you, if not try removing the app data as well.
+First try to clear the cache and see if it works for you, if not try removing the app data as well.

 Unrestricted data

 Due to Android’s smart management, it restricts data of applications that have not been used and still takes memory in the background.
-There is a good chance that this thing might have been interfering with the proper functioning of Google maps.
+There is a good chance that this thing might have been interfering with the proper functioning of Google Maps.
 Here is how to fix it.

 Step 2 – Tap on the App info.